jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   hidden system file and you may need to modify your folder options to show hidden files to see and edit it.

-* If you have difficulties attaching files that have unicode characters (such as Russian/Cyrillic characters), set the *Secure Attachments Downloads* option to 'Yes'.
-Filenames with unicode characters should work properly on Linux servers in secure or non-secure modes, but do not always work correctly on Windows servers in non-secure mode.
+* If you have difficulties attaching files that have Unicode characters (such as Russian/Cyrillic characters), set the *Secure Attachments Downloads* option to 'Yes'.
+Filenames with Unicode characters should work properly on Linux servers in secure or non-secure modes, but do not always work correctly on Windows servers in non-secure mode.